schoukah/drawing_with_code_using_p5.js/05_using_the_p5.js_web_editor/README.md

 If you want to save your sketches or share your sketches via the p5.js editor website, you will have to create an account.

-- click on the Sign Up button at the top right corner of the screen
 - the only information you will be asked to provide is your email address and a password
 - if you don't want to sign up, you can still use the editor but won't be able to save your work in progress or the final sketch